 The Brain Interchange is a wireless investigational system that consists of an implant, external communication unit, and personal computer as shown in Fig. 1.
 The implant consists of a power receiving coil and electrode connections that can contain up to 32 electrocorticography (ECoG) channels that are designed for stimulation and recording up to a 1 kHz sampling rate.
 The implant connects to a communication unit via a magnetic head piece which provides power inductively and communicates via broad-band radio.
-This external communication unit is connected to a personal computer via USB where data can be streamed and logged.
+This external communication unit connects to a personal computer via USB where data can be streamed and logged.
 Fig. 1 presents the Brain Interchange system setup expected in an implanted patient.
 The Brain Interchange has accompanying APIs compatible with C, C++, and Python.
-With the available APIs, custom stimulation algorithms can be designed and neural data, alongside other system diagnostics like power, temperature, and humidity, can be monitored.
+These APIs enable custom design of stimulation algorithms and monitoring of neural data, alongside other system diagnostics like power, temperature, and humidity.